Back to home | Ir a home

 1) Find subreddits that perfectly align with your ICP

-According to Buffer, Reddit is the 15th most popular website in the world, with 430 million monthly active users — that’s a huge number of people placing themselves into audience segments and deep-diving into specific topics.
+According to Buffer, Reddit is the 9th most popular website in the world, with 1.1 billion monthly active users, and 91 million daily users — that’s a huge number of people placing themselves into audience segments and deep-diving into specific topics.
 Endless opportunities to collect marketing intel.

 But before you dive in yourself, you need to have a strong understanding of your ideal customers